 - 9. If applying to the M.E.Sc. or M.F.S. program, please be sure to include a list of three potential advisers on the application form.
 Please also attach as an addendum to the personal statement a short paragraph for each of the listed advisers describing why you would like them to serve as your adviser on your intended research.
 Please be sure to link your research interests with theirs to help connect how they may be able to best advise you on your project.

 - 10. An optional supplemental statement on your “Contribution to the F&ES Community” (no more than 300 words).
-The Yale F&ES mission includes commitments to “build a truly global school of the environment” and “find strength in our collegiality, diversity, independence.”
+In its mission, the Yale School of Forestry & Environmental Studies aspires to be a global leader in addressing “society’s evolving and urgent environmental challenges” and to “identify pathways to a sustainable future that respects diverse values.”
 How do your life experiences/background enhance F&ES’s commitment to a diverse set of perspectives and to training individuals in an increasingly varied society?

 - Note: Additional documents beyond those listed above will not be reviewed and may be discarded at the end of the admissions cycle.

 All application materials should be uploaded to the electronic application form.
 Materials cannot be returned, copied, or forwarded to third parties.